-Chris has been a world-renowned burlesque performer and pianist under the pseudonym "Chrys Columbine" for over twelve years, the owner of a piano academy, and has been a personal and online trainer since 2018 when she qualified as a Level 2, and Level 3 Personal Trainer with Premier Global NASM.
+Chris has been a world-renowned burlesque performer and pianist under the pseudonym "Chrys Columbine" for over twelve years, the owner of a piano academy, and has been a personal and online trainer since 2018 when she got her personal trainer qualifications with Premier Global NASM.

 Her love for Martial arts, namely Karate has been around since childhood when she trained with Phoenix Karate of North London, working through the various belts and competing.

 Let's learn a little bit more about martial arts and her story.

 Although like most sporty children, much of the hardcore training went out the window, but in 2016, after years of touring the world's stages, and frankly, being tired from it, she got in touch with her childhood sensei Kingsley Johnson and re-initiated her journey as a Karate practitioner.
 Almost every Martial artist will relate that the study of it IS in fact, a lifelong journey.

 Her love for karate, various sports and gym or outdoor training; added to that, the benefits she found to her mental wellbeing, compelled her to try and help others reach their health and fitness goals.
 She strongly believes one should primarily train for their long-term health, and that physiological aesthetics as great as they are, should be looked at as a desirable side-effect.
 Martial arts does both of these things.

 In the first instance, the many wonderful styles and forms of Martial arts will have many of the health and strength benefits I will describe below, but since I am a Karate practitioner I will refer to the exercise terms as they appear in Karate.